-A quiet small village in Himachal Pradesh is home to lovely tea gardens and is also known as the tea capital of North-west India.
+A small village in Himachal Pradesh is home to lovely tea gardens and is also known as the tea capital of North-west India.
 As we enter the town, the tea plantation grounds are visible everywhere.
 Be it a small area on the hill outside a hotel or spread across a massive piece of land, the tea leaves are all over in Palampur.
 Yet, there are numerous places to visit in Palampur despite the highlight of the Palampur tea gardens.

 Palampur Tea Gardens

 The tea gardens of Palampur are the major attraction of the town with the crown of tea capital of North India.
 Where ever you walk or drive by, you will encounter Palampur tea gardens.
 Some of the gardens are owned by locals and some by government organizations.
 The mild weather conditions of the town help in the tea plantations at least 3-4 times per year.
-The numerous water streams in and around Palampur also helps the plantations.
+The numerous water streams in and around Palampur also help the plantations.

-Take a walk in the tea gardens, capture the greenery with a backdrop of Dhauladhar in a perfect postcard.
+Take a walk in the tea gardens, and capture the greenery with a backdrop of Dhauladhar in a perfect postcard.
 Don’t forget to bring back home some of the many varieties of tea leaves available for purchase in the town.

 Places to visit in Palampur